Adalmiinas/Helsinki_City_Bikes_Back/README.md

 	</connectionStrings>
 </configuration>
 ```

-Uncomment the seeding commands from Program.cs file.

-Windows: Open package Management console in Visual Studio and run:
+In the terminal run:
-### `update-database`
+### `dotnet watch run`

-Mac: Open terminal and run (you might have to configure entity framework commands):
+and terminate it with CTRL + C. This runs all the nuget packages needed for  the project.

+Add data sets to the Data folder from: https://github.com/solita/dev-academy-2023-exercise

+In the terminal download dotnet tools with the command:
+### `dotnet tool install --global dotnet-ef`

+Then write in the terminal:
 ### `dotnet ef database update`
+This creates the tables.

-After it has created the tables run
+Now that the tables are done, run again
 ### `dotnet watch run`
 and terminate it with crtl + C. While it's shutting down it imports the data.
 Because of the size of the files this might take several minutes.
 You can discontinue it early with ctrl + C again.

+You can use SSMS to check if the tables have been created and the data has been added.

-Recomment the seeding commands before running again with:
+Now running again with:
 ### `dotnet watch run`

 While the program is running you can see the api at: https://localhost:7183/index.html or https://localhost:7183/swagger/index.html

 While both backend and frontend are running you can view the application at: http://localhost:3000/

 ## 5. Authors
 [@Adalmiina](https://github.com/Adalmiinas)